mark0011astra/head-pose-estimation/README.md

 - Lighting conditions, such as indoor lighting, may affect the accuracy of face detection.
 - The accuracy of the head pose is dependent on the accuracy of facial landmark detection.

-This script is created for educational purposes and may require additional adjustments for commercial use or advanced requirements.